gguillotte/mdsrd5/mdsrd5.md

 ### Ability Scores

 Every monster has six ability scores (Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma) and corresponding modifiers.
-For more information on ability scores and how they're used in play, see "Using Ability Scores".
+For more information on ability scores and how they're used in play, see [Using Ability Scores](#using-ability-scores).

 ### Saving Throws